chucknado/bottle_heroku_tutorial/README.md

 <div class="note note"><span class="notetitle">Note: </span>If you already have an account and have installed the Heroku Command Line tool, you can skip this section.</div>

-1. Go to <https://signup.heroku.com/dc>, then enter your name and email, pick Python as your primary development language, then click **Create Free Account**.
+1. Go to <https://signup.heroku.com/dc>, then enter your information, pick Python as your primary development language, then click **Create Free Account**.

 2. Check your email to confirm your account.
 When prompted, set up a password.

     After setting up a password, you'll be taken to a welcome page.

-3. Install the Heroku Command Line tool.
-To download and install it, see [Heroku Command Line](https://devcenter.heroku.com/articles/heroku-command-line) in the Heroku docs.
+3. Install the Heroku Command Line Interface.
+To download and install it, see [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) in the Heroku docs.

 	As the doc suggests, you should login at the command line immediately after installing the tool.